BrandonHargitay/cse15l-lab-reports/lab-report3.md

 # Lab Report 3 - Lab Report 3 - Bugs and Commands
 Finding bugs and researching commands
 ## Part 1
-The code does not recursively list files in subdirectories, only including the contents of the specified directory.
+In `FileExample.java`, the code does not recursively list files in subdirectories, only including the contents of the specified directory.
 - - -
 A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)
 ```bash